akiran/react-slick/README.md

 For all available methods, go [here](https://react-slick.neostack.com/docs/api#methods)

-#### `responsive` property

-Array of objects in the form of `{ breakpoint: int, settings: { ... } }` The breakpoint _int_ is the `maxWidth` so the settings will be applied when resolution is below this value.
-Breakpoints in the array should be ordered from smallest to greatest.
-Use 'unslick' in place of the settings object to disable rendering the carousel at that breakpoint.
-Example: `[ { breakpoint: 768, settings: { slidesToShow: 3 } }, { breakpoint: 1024, settings: { slidesToShow: 5 } }, { breakpoint: 100000, settings: 'unslick' } ]`

 ### Custom next/prev arrows

 To customize the next/prev arrow elements, simply create new React components and set them